nbrest/kamehouse/execution.md

 ## Tail logs:

-- Use the `tail-log.sh` script to tail the kamehouse logs
+- Use the `tail-log.sh` script to tail the kamehouse, apache httpd and tomcat logs

 ## Deploy:

 - Use the `deploy-kamehouse.sh` script to deploy all kamehouse modules
+- Use the `deploy-kamehouse-dev-tomcat.sh` script to deploy webapp kamehouse modules to dev tomcat

 ## Build: